 Exercise Science

 Kinesiology majors with a concentration in Exercise Science take coursework designed to prepare them for employment in a number of professional settings and for continued graduate work in a variety of health-affiliated fields.
-These include options related to physical therapy, occupational therapy, physician's associate, medicine, biomechanics, prosthetics, pharmacy, dentistry, clinical exercise physiology, cardiac rehabilitation, private and corporate wellness, fitness centers/university recreation settings, personal training, group fitness instruction, and strength and conditioning coaching.
+These include options related to physical therapy, occupational therapy, athletic training, physician assistant studies, medicine, biomechanics, prosthetics, pharmacy, dentistry, clinical exercise physiology, cardiac rehabilitation, private and corporate wellness, fitness centers/university recreation settings, personal training, group fitness instruction, and strength and conditioning coaching.

 Physical Education